What is Sniping on eBay?

 Sniping simply means placing your bid on eBay auction a few seconds before it ends.

-What are the benefits of Sniping on eBay?
+What are the benefits of Sniping?

 By placing your bid in the final seconds of the auction, you avoid bidding wars.
 If somebody else is interested in the same item,